Gas prices rise as Harvey batters Texas refineries

 As well, U.S. traders were seeking oil product cargoes from North Asia, several refining and shipping sources told Reuters on Monday.

-The impacts on prices will be greatest in the Gulf Coast region but will spread across the continent as higher prices there pull supply away from other markets, industry consultant Jim Ritterbusch said Monday.
+The impact on prices will be greatest in the Gulf Coast region, but will spread across the continent as higher prices there pull supply away from other markets, industry consultant Jim Ritterbusch said on Monday.

-"Until the loss of gasoline production in the Houston region is quantified later this week, the discovery process of figuring out where gasoline futures should be going to be difficult, he said.
+"Until the loss of gasoline production in the Houston region is quantified later this week, the discovery process of figuring out where gasoline futures should be going to be difficult," he said.
 "So a lot of price volatility lies ahead."

 Some U.S. crude production was also offline.
-Some 379,000 barrels a day of production in the Gulf of Mexico was idled on the weekend, the U.S. Bureau of Safety and Environmental Enforcement said.
+Some 379,000 b/d of production in the Gulf of Mexico was idled on the weekend, the U.S. Bureau of Safety and Environmental Enforcement said.

-There may also be around 300,000 barrels/day of onshore U.S. production shut in, trading sources said
+There may also be around 300,000 b/d of onshore U.S. production shut in, trading sources said.

+Hardest hit was the Eagle Ford region of south Texas, where flooding forced producers to shut down production and drilling.
+Calgary-based Encana Corp. said its Eagle Ford operations were curtailed on the weekend.

+"Our staff are safe and our assets were not damaged," Encana spokesman Doug Hock said by e-mail.
+"We continue to restore production and are working with our midstream [pipeline] providers as we restore production."

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.